What Does a Medical Coder Do?

-Medical Coders transcribe patients’ records into universal medical codes that allow them to process claims for reimbursement from providers in accordance with agreements.
-A medical coder should know a wide range of codes, including Current Procedural Terminology (CPT), Healthcare Common Procedure Coding System (HCPCS), and International Classification of Diseases Tenth Revision Clinical Modification (ICD-10 CM).
+Medical coders transcribe patients’ records into universal medical codes that allow them to process claims for reimbursement from providers in accordance with agreements.
+A medical coder should know a wide range of codes, including Current Procedural Terminology (CPT), the Healthcare Common Procedure Coding System (HCPCS), and the International Classification of Diseases Tenth Revision Clinical Modification (ICD-10 CM).
 They must use sound judgment to ensure the codes are assigned correctly and according to government and insurance regulations.

 Medical coders must ensure medical records are filed and processed correctly.
 They need a keen eye for detail and good analytical skills.
 Proficiency with computers and coding software is required.
 They also need exceptional verbal and written communication skills and must be well organized.
 It is important that medical coders use discretion and maintain confidentiality as they handle sensitive patient information.
 Medical coders work at hospitals, clinics, and doctor’s offices.
 They must be self-starters and able to work independently.

 Medical coder salaries vary by experience, industry, organization size, and geography.
 To explore salary ranges by local market, please visit our sister site zengig.com.